SAP-archive/teched2020-DAT164/exercises/ex4/README.md

-# Exercise 4 - Update Data in SAC
+# Exercise 4 - Enrich the existing Product Data Set in SAP Analytics Cloud with the results derived by the applied Sentiment Analysis

-In this exercise, we will create...
+In this exercise, we will

 ## Exercise 2.1 Sub Exercise 1 Description